One component that is supposed to make WinDIY more secure is the pitch actuator.

 - Infill: 30%

-Preparation of individual parts
+Preparation of the individual components

 First you need the parts shown in the picture.

-Assemble the prepared parts
+Assembly of the prepared parts

 Now you can start with the actual assembly.

-Installing the gear motor
+Install gear motor

-Connecting the pitch actuator to the base plate
+Connection of the pitch actuator to the base plate

-Attach cables and install sliding resistor
+Attach cables and install sliding resistance

 Have fun with the project

-I hope everything worked as described.
-If not or you have any other questions or suggestions, please let me know in the comments.
-Also, ideas for new projects are always welcome. 🙂
+I hope everything worked as described for you.
+If not or you have questions or suggestions please let me know in the comments.
+I will then add this to the article if necessary.

-P.S.
-Many of these projects - especially the hardware projects - cost a lot of time and money.
-Of course I do this because I enjoy it, but if you appreciate it that I share these information with you, I would be happy about a small donation to the coffee box. 🙂
+PS Many of these projects - especially the hardware projects - cost a lot of time and money.
+Of course I do this because I enjoy it, but if you think it's cool that I share the information with you, I would be happy about a small donation to the coffee fund. 🙂